 What disturbs me still more is the need.
 It is not just for unselfish love for him that my will is giving way.
 It is fear also, that I may not wish to live without him.
-That I could indeed get too attached to one person I have acknowledged as a risk, as in the past few years I have had to find my reasons for living one at a time, but I have recently counted on being able to fall back on either my love for Jack or Diana if for any reason I lost the other.
-I believe I may have indeed lost Diana, so it may merely be the misfortune of losing both.
+That I could indeed get too attached to one person I have acknowledged as a risk, as in the past few years I have had to find my reasons for living one at a time.
+But more recently, I counted on being able to fall back on either my love for Jack or Diana if for any reason I lost the other.
+I believe I may have indeed lost Diana, so perhaps it is merely the misfortune of losing both.

 And yet, can a man live in the manner in which I would be forced to live, were I to reconcile with Jack?
 To be apart from Diana, as torturous as it is, is relieving also.
-And there are certain boundaries between us, which lessen my pain.
-With Jack there are none.
+And there are certain boundaries between us, which lessen my pain, and I do not have them with Jack.
+Also, she knows all; I have never had to worry about concealment from her.
 I cannot let him know of my feelings.
 He may have put aside old moral repugnances at the acts he has engaged in with me when he felt the desire for them, but to learn he is loved in a way I am not sure he even thinks possible will make him confused at best, and disgust is not impossible.
 There has been trouble enough between us already.
 If this breech is mended, I am willing, or at least believe myself to be so now, to take whatever measures are necessary to prevent another.

 But is it possible to keep such a secret from him?
 Another thing I have become certain of is I cannot keep him in dark forever about to my intelligence work.
 Already he saw through one lie, and I could almost forgive him calling me a liar, when my being so clearly has caused him so much pain.
 My only advantage in keeping secrets from him is his ability not to notice things, and there is a limit to that.
 I do not know just when the business of my being an agent will come out, but I am certain it will.